 That wedding was even more splendid than that of Grania and Midir, but marked the high noon of Midir life, for Grania increasingly faded away thereafter, only surviving just long enough to see her grandson, Einion, born.

-Yet there was also another tragedy, for on a time when Midir went to visit his daughter and she had passed her son to him, and he had turned away to the window to better see him, he heard a soft susurration behind him.
-And out of the window he saw two swans wheeling away into the mountains; neither Grania nor Don was ever seen in the valley again.
+Yet there was also another tragedy, for on a time when Midir went to visit his daughter and she had passed her son to him, and he had turned away to the window the better to see his grandson, he heard a soft susurration behind him.
+And out of the window he saw two swans wheeling and climbing away into the mountains; neither Grania nor Don was ever seen in the valley again.
 He and Orlam were wroth, and cursed Cliona – whom they believed responsible – but were unable to mount such an expedition as Midir had managed in his youth, the lands beginning to be beset by the colder weather that increased as the years passed.
-Midir wept at the faithlessness of Cliona and her offspring, and swore his vengeance in return, but the few men he could spare to search for news of his wife and daughter discovered no trace.
+Midir wept at the faithlessness of Cliona and her offspring, and swore his vengeance in return, but the few men he could spare from protecting his holdings from the creatures that increasingly crept down from the mountains to search for news of his wife and daughter discovered no trace.

-Midir declined thereafter, and Orlam took over the running of his holdings and the raising of Einion, spoiling him to keep him from the likes of his great-grandmother.
+Midir declined thereafter, and Orlam took over the running of his holdings and took over the sole raising of Einion, spoiling him to keep him from the likes of his great-grandmother.
 Yet when Einion became the Sacred King Orlam found he had now lost even his son to women, seeing them all as one monstrous brood.
-But the conventions and the other Lords of the lands of Andau Argun were strongly in favour of the tradition of the Sacred King and Orlam would have to fight them all and his son to return him to the fold.
+But the conventions and the other lords of the lands of Andau Argun were strongly in favour of the tradition of the Sacred King and Orlam would have to fight them all and his son if he were to return Einion to the fold.

 This finally broke Midir, who increasingly jabbered into wine and the fire at the injustices done to him.
 Orlam remained angrily defiant, and would head out to hunt for tidings of the gate of An Rath-Cliona, or traces of the fleeing swans, till on a bitter night he went out never to return.